webguru103/smooch-docs/source/includes/actions/_sending_action_buttons_android.md

-# Sending action buttons
+## Links

-You can send your users an action button with the following syntax:
+You can send a link action button to your users with the following syntax:

 ```
 %[Button label here](http://anyurl.com)
 ```

-This works from any channel you configured to use with Smooch.
+This works from any channel you've configured with Smooch.

-When the user taps your button, we'll launch the appropriate intent based on the URL, so it can be whatever you want!
+When the user taps your button, the appropriate intent is launched based on the URL, so it can be whatever you want!
 Anything ranging from a web url, deep link or play store link works like a charm.

 <span class="half-width-img">![Action buttons](/images/action_button_android.png)</span>